TalicZealot/speedrun-race-discord-bot/README.md

  .leaderboard:      Shows the current rankings for a category ".leaderboard gsb" .rank:             Shows the player's rank for a category ".rank maria" .stream:           Sets the Twitch username for the player and saves it. ".stream Alucard" .new / .startrace  Starts a new race.
-Optional category and offset ".new rab xb" .close /end/exit    Ends the current race with no result.
+Optional category and offset '.new "rab" xb' .close /end/exit    Ends the current race with no result.
  .category          Changes the category for the current race.
  .join:             Joins the current race or starts a new one ".join aab psx"